unpc2026/diaryasprogrammer/README.md

 * State uncertainty when applicable
 * Prefer conceptual density only when it increases precision without reducing structural clarity

-If you introduce a new abstraction layer, explicitly mark the transition.

 ---

 ## 🧱 Teaching Structure